foreverfl/vscode/docs/terminal/profiles.md

 ## Profile-specific keybindings

 Launching a terminal with a specific profile via a [dedicated keybinding](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization) can be accomplished with the `workbench.action.terminal.newWithProfile` command.
 This command takes a profile name and optional location as arguments.
-For example, to bind `kbstyle(Ctrl+Shift+T)` to open a terminal with the `zsh` profile:
+For example, to bind `Ctrl+Shift+T` to open a terminal with the `zsh` profile:

 ```json
 {